Mopar-modified 2019 Ram 2500 Heavy Duty rolls into Chicago Auto Show

 Aspiring owners of the redesigned 2019 Ram 2500 Heavy Duty already have a bevy of customization options to choose from thanks to the folks at Mopar.

-Fiat Chrysler Automobiles' parts and accessories division has prepared over 170 items for the new pickup truck and previewed some of them on Friday at the 2019 Chicago Auto Show.
+Fiat Chrysler Automobiles' parts and accessories division has prepared more than 170 items for the new pickup truck and previewed some of them on Friday at the 2019 Chicago Auto Show.

 Some of the items shown are still concepts but the majority will be available when the truck goes on sale later this year.
-And they don't fit just one purpose, with Mopar commenting that it will have items whether the truck is for work or off-roading or to cruise around town.
+And they don't fit just one purpose.
+Mopar announced that it will have items whether the truck is for work or off-roading or to cruise around town.

 Mopar-modified 2019 Ram 2500 Heavy Duty